ToluBanks/LAB6/README.md

 # LAB6
-i have no clue how to do anything in regards to this and i sincerely apologize for my incapanility to put in any effort.
+i have no clue how to do anything in regards to this and i sincerely apologize for my incapability to put in any effort.